-Westpac has been involved in the preparation of this Information Memorandum only for the purposes of making the disclosure in section 1.18.
+Westpac has been involved in the preparation of this Information Memorandum only for the purposes of making the disclosure in sections 1.17, 1.18, 1.24, 3.43, 3.44 and 3.45.
 Apart from this, Westpac has not been involved in the preparation of any part of this Information Memorandum or authorised or caused its issue, and has not made and does not purport to make, any other statement or representation in this Information Memorandum.